 That was the paperback version: the Kindle version had somewhat different requirements, since there are no running headers, and page numbers don’t exist because pagination depends on each reader’s platform and the font-size they choose.

-At some point I needed to create a cover for the book, or more accurately, three different covers.
+Eventually I needed to create a cover for the book, or more accurately, three different covers.
 Most of the how-to blogs and YouTube videos recommend you hire an actual graphic artist for this, going to sites like Upwork or Fiverr.
 But I’m kind of a hands-on person, so I did it myself.
 Honestly, if I were cranking out books all the time, hiring someone would be a good idea, perhaps after I’ve done a proof-of-concept in Photoshop.
 Maybe next time.

 It so happens I enjoy playing around with Photoshop, and if I can’t figure out how to do something I’ve thought of there are always multiple YouTube how-to videos out there.
 I thought the new edition of this 1900 book needed some “old-fashioned” elements, so for the textured background I used the cover of an actual book by John Jay Chapman, his compilation of his son’s letters from World War I. Pictured here is the front cover, but I used the blank back cover.
-But I also wanted that gold-embossed look you see on the front, and created that effect pretty cleverly (I thought) for the book title and author’s name.

 Getting help from the truly creative